yunszhang/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		- Make requests to an OAuth 2.0 Token Revocation Endpoint and parse the responses;

-		- Make requests to a protected resource using an OAuth 2.0 access token.
+		- Make requests to a protected resource with an OAuth 2.0 access token.

-	* Developing OpenID Connect provider (OP) servers:
+	* For OpenID Connect Providers:

-		- Parse and process requests at the OpenID Connect Authorisation Endpoint, then generate the appropriate responses with an authorisation code, ID Token and / or UserInfo access token;
+		- Parse and process OpenID Authentication requests at the Authorisation Endpoint, then generate the appropriate responses with an authorisation code, ID Token and / or UserInfo access token;

-		- Parse and process requests at the OpenID Connect Token Endpoint, then generate the appropriate responses;
+		- Parse and process requests at the Token Endpoint, then generate the appropriate responses;

 		- Parse and process requests at the OpenID Connect UserInfo Endpoint, then generate the appropriate responses;